tayapro/twizy/README.md

 In tWIZY, skeleton screens help provide a smooth and intuitive experience while different parts of the game are loading.
-These screens feature a navbar, a frame with the screen's name, and a friendly message letting you know that content is on its way.
+These screens feature a navbar, a frame with the screen's name, and a friendly message letting a player know that content is on its way.

 #### Game Skeleton Screen